apache/spark/docs/sql-error-conditions.md

 [SQLSTATE: 428FR](sql-error-conditions-sqlstates.html#class-42-syntax-error-or-access-rule-violation)

-ALTER TABLE CHANGE COLUMN is not supported for partition columns in non-delta tables.
+ALTER TABLE (ALTER|CHANGE) COLUMN is not supported for partition columns in non-delta tables.
 `<columnName>` is a partition column in non-delta table `<tableName>`.

 ### CANNOT_CAST_DATATYPE